-“One of the biggest pitfalls is when a vendor doesn’t take the time to understand us as a client and makes too many assumptions based on prior deals or other retailers,” said Steve Waldron, director of loss prevention for Danier Leather.
+“One of the biggest pitfalls is when a vendor doesn’t take the time to understand us as a client and makes too many assumptions based on prior deals or other retailers,” said Steve Waldron, former director of loss prevention for Danier Leather.
 “A vendor needs to be honest from the beginning.
 If you can’t meet a delivery schedule, don’t promise me that you can.

 “My advice to vendors is to understand our needs by spending time with us–not time trying to sell, time listening and understanding,” continued Waldron.
 “Visit our stores, try to understand the operation, and consider a full year’s operation.
 Summer operation is definitely different than winter or fall.”

 Making assumptions about communication is also a major pitfall.
 Both vendors and retailers expect open communication lines when it comes to resolving issues, relationship transitions, hiccups in the budgeting process, and absolute honesty regarding implementation issues.

 “One of the biggest pitfalls from my perspective is the practice of pigeonholing customers,” said Pillsbury.
 “How a vendor treats a client shouldn’t be dictated by their store count or revenue stream.
 Communication needs to continually flow from the salesperson to the project manager and out to the service-level professionals as well.
 The salespeople must be knowledgeable about the product they sell and set the interaction up for success from the beginning by communicating effectively within their organization and maintaining that communication throughout the sales and installation process.”